What is ILR?

 What can I learn?

 ILR courses are determined by the interests and expertise of its members.
 “Peer learning” is the operating concept: members may serve as volunteer instructors as well as students sharing knowledge from their experiences in the workplace, from lifelong pursuit of a hobby or avocation or from the study of a favorite subject.
-Over 700 area residents are currently enrolled in ILR.
+Over 2,000 area residents are part of the ILR Community.

 Who can join?